About this Invasive Insect

 Life Cycle

-Caterpillars start to emerge from egg masses in late-April to early May and will spend about 40 days eating all the leaves or needles that they can consume.
-Caterpillars prefer to eat oak but will eat many other species such as maple, poplar, cherry, willow, birch and spruce.
+Caterpillars start to emerge from egg masses in late April to early May and spend about 40 days eating tree and shrub leaves and needles.
+The caterpillars prefer oak but will eat many other species icluding maple, poplar, cherry, willow, birch and spruce.
 Each caterpillar will eat about one square metre of leaf material before cocooning for 10 to 14 days.

-Adult moths emerge from cocoons in June – July to focus solely on breeding and egg laying.
+Adult moths emerge from cocoons in June and July to focus solely on breeding and egg laying.
 They don’t eat during this stage and live for approximately two weeks.

 Females usually lay between 100 to 1,000 eggs.
-Unlike other caterpilar species such as fall webworm or eastern tent caterpillar, LDD moths do not create ‘tents’.
+Unlike other moth species such as fall webworm or eastern tent caterpillar, spongy moth caterpillars do not create ‘tents’.

 Photo Gallery